 “I feel like we’re all in a liminal space right now, with where we are at as a society, in our current political climate.
 It doesn’t feel like anything is really solid.”

 And then I wanted to get a Ph.D., which was even harder.
 I was trying these different programs to do what I wanted to and get a doctorate, because that’s what I thought I needed at the time.
 I attended three different programs, trying to find a program that would support a more spiritual approach to working with psychology yet was still respected enough to get me employed, and it never worked out.
 One of my earlier master’s-level programs emphasized developmental psychology, so there was a lot of training in school testing, which wasn’t for me, so I left that program.
-Then I attended pursuing my Ph.D. in a psychoanalytic program at The New School, but they ended up dissolving that program and turning it into a behavioral psychology program, just like many other schools.
+Then I pursued my Ph.D. in a psychoanalytic program at The New School, but they ended up dissolving that program and turning it into a behavioral psychology program, just like many other schools.
 And I thought, “Well, I have no future here, either.”
 So then I made my way to the Jung institutes in New York and Zurich.
 I had already been in analysis and supervision for 10 years and was encouraged by my analyst to pursue Jungian studies independently via workshops, retreats, intensives, self-study, and ongoing analysis and supervision.

 So, it’s kind of funny—my path of pursuing psychology has actually been very Jungian, because I’ve been forced to create my own thing.
 Every time I tried to do it through an institution, it became more rigid.